sensei-hacker/inavwiki/Howto:-CC3D-flight-controller,-minimOSD,-GPS-and-LTM-telemetry-for-fixed-wing.md

 Check [this link](https://github.com/iNavFlight/inav/wiki/Failsafe) for RTH failsafe

-Starting from iNav 1.6 the Filesafe feature is very transparent and clear.
+Starting from INAV 1.6 the Filesafe feature is very transparent and clear.
 For the failsafe to work you'll need:
 * Setup the receiver output no signal when your TX is off
 * OR assign the Failsafe mode to one of the channels and force it to trigger when your TX is off